Pearson BTEC Level Five Higher National Diploma in Art and Design (Fashion)

 You will be taught through a variety of lectures, presentations, group discussions, workshop sessions and taught demonstrations for practical sessions.
 You will also be required to undertake independent self-directed learning and work based assessments.

-- Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles)
+- Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles) or equivalent

 - Successful interview with visual portfolio and demonstrating commitment to the subject